apiel/zicBox/NOTE.md

 - TODO use keypad as a keyboard while configuring a patch...

+## zic sample

+- TODO save...
+    might need to auto save to be able to save clips --> how to trigger save??

+- TODO save single track clip under a given name
+- TODO load a specific track clip

+- TODO ?? when 2 button color are pressed at the same time, Y get first value and X the second ??
+- TODO when 1 button, Y +1, X +5

 ## zicUi

-- TODO sequencer grid like zicSample when 2 button color are pressed at the same time, Y get first value and X the second when 1 button, Y +1, X +5

-- TODO subview to be able to switch a subset of view or just show hide component ^^

 - TODO pattern selector in sequencer pattern category